mincedvince/recipes-page/README.md

 Project created in html.

-Images of includes link to online recipes as well as ingredients and step by step guide.
+Images of food and included link to online recipes as well as ingredients and step by step guide.